Neurodiagnostic Technologist Schools

 Licensing & Certification of Neurodiagnostic Technologists

-It is possible to work as a neurodiagnostic technologist without a degree, as long as the applicant has extensive experience working with neurodiagnostic machines and software.
-For instance, a medical assistant or sonographer could potentially be hired for this type of position, as long as they can prove a significant mastery of the equipment and other responsibilities.
+Working as a neurodiagnostic technologist without a degree is possible as long as the applicant has extensive experience working with neurodiagnostic machines and software.
+For instance, a medical assistant or sonographer could be hired for this type of position as long as they can prove a significant mastery of the equipment and other responsibilities.

 Still, many employers will not hire a neurodiagnostic technician without some form of licensure or certification.
 There are several ways to accomplish this, depending on what specialty one would like to pursue.